 Unit 13 represents both the Lakeshore West rail corridor and all roads within the Study Area.
-The rail corridor was not assessed do to corridor access restrictions.
-A species list will be compiled during subsequent site investigations.
+The rail corridor was not assessed due to corridor access restrictions.
+Vegetation along the periphery of this unit is captured in the descriptions of adjacent units.